 Silvia Pagliardini Laboratory, University of Alberta, Canada

-We are currently recruiting one or two PDF/PhD students interested in working on the modulatory effects of Cannabis on sleep and respiratory control with a CIHR funded Team Grant to Drs.
-Pagliardini, Funk, Jackson, Dickson, and MacLean at the University of Alberta, Canada.
+We are currently recruiting two post-doctoral fellows interested in working on the: i) network mechanisms of respiratory control in health and disease in rodent models (CIHR/NSERC funded); ii) modulatory effects of Cannabis on sleep and respiratory control (CIHR funded Team Grant – Pagliardini, Funk, Jackson, Dickson, and MacLean).
 The project investigates physiological changes associated with chronic and acute exposure of cannabinoids in rodents to systematically address their effects on neural development, brain dynamics and respiratory control across brain states.
-Experience with rodent sleep analysis, whole body plethysmography, stereotaxic surgery, in vivo/in vitro electrophysiology are welcome.
-Please send CV and letter of interest to email@example.com.
+The successful candidates will work in a highly collaborative environment in the Dept of Physiology and the Neuroscience and Mental Health Institute at the University of Alberta.
+Experience with rodent sleep analysis, whole body plethysmography, stereotaxic surgery, optogenetics, sleep analysis, in vivo/in vitro electrophysiology is welcome.
+Please send CV and letter of interest to firstname.lastname@example.org.

 Angelo Lepore Laboratory, Thomas Jefferson University